 Why is Carbon Monoxide so Deadly?

-1. You Can’t Taste It
+1. You Can’t Smell It

 2. It Can Be Lethal Within Minutes

-3. Carbon Monoxide Reaction Can Mimic Other Illnesses
+3. Carbon Monoxide Reaction Can Mirror Other Illnesses

-How to Guard Your Residence from Carbon Monoxide
+How to Defend Your Residence from Carbon Monoxide

-There’s no point to risk carbon monoxide poisoning.
+There’s no justification to risk carbon monoxide poisoning.

-Carbon monoxide doesn’t have to be terrifying, and with the right precautions your residence can be safe from the toxic gas.
+Carbon monoxide doesn’t have to be terrifying, and with the right precautions your residence can be safe from the dangerous gas.
 Take the precautions and call Knochelmann Service Experts at 859-905-0834 to learn more.